 - 1/2 Tsp Dried Oregano

-- The make a cross in the base of the tomatoes with a sharp knife and place them into the stock and return the lid for 2-3 minutes
+- The make a cross in the base of the tomatoes with a sharp knife and place them into the stock for 2-3 minutes.

-- Add the diced tomato, corn, carrot, half of the jalapeno chili to the stock along with the dried oregano and the paprika paste and cook for 2-3 minutes
+- Add the diced tomato, corn, carrot and chilli to the stock along with the dried oregano and the paprika paste and cook for 4-5 minutes.

 Nutrition Information:Yield: 2 Serving Size: 1